Why I Quit Drinking Instead of Staying Miserable

 I tried “just on weekends.”

 And you know what?
-That was exhausting too.
+It was exhausting.

 It turns out that when you have to think that hard about something, it’s probably not working.